Why Psychedelics Change Everything

-This shocking revelation did not just come from user forums on obscure websites, but from serious scientific studies in places like Johns Hopkins and Imperial College London that had done extensive studies on psilocybin.
+This revelation did not just come from user forums on obscure websites, but from serious scientific studies in places like Johns Hopkins and Imperial College London that had done extensive studies on psilocybin.
 The results from the studies were truly breathtaking, and represent a seismic shift in the ways in which depression, anxiety, PTSD and a litany of stress related disorders could be treated.
 Participants in the studies, who came from a variety of backgrounds, reported their experiences to be amongst the ‘most meaningful’ in their lives, and found them to be profoundly mystical.
 The Johns Hopkins study concluded that psilocybin had the potential to make dramatic, positive personality changes with a single session.
 “There may be applications for this we can’t even imagine at this point,” said study leader Roland R. Griffiths, a professor of psychiatry and behavioral sciences at Johns Hopkins.

 With growing evidence about the extraordinary medical benefits of marijuana and the green light for scientist to finally being able to study psychedelics again, the hysteria of the "War on Drugs" finally appears to be calming down.
 The shift in the cultural zeitgeist has been noticeable, with feature length pieces appearing in places like the New Yorker and the New York Times, and more and more people began to speak about them openly.
 Joe Rogan now openly discusses the use of psychedelics on his podcast, and as a regular listener I began to gain more confidence that these substances weren’t just for hippies trying to escape modern life, but tools for humans to connect with nature and heal themselves in profound ways.

-The more I read, the more I could not ignore the mind bending descriptions of DMT, Ayahuasca, and pscilosybin trips.
+The more I read, the more I could not ignore the mind bending descriptions of DMT, Ayahuasca, and psilocybin trips.
 Users spoke of meeting sentient beings in a parallel dimension, sensing the existence of God, feeling at one with the universe.
-Were all these people imagining these experiences?
-Having always dismissed anyone who had had a religious experience, I felt confident it was simply a trick of the mind and could be explained by rational science.
+Were all these people imagining their experiences?
+Having always dismissed anyone who had had a religious experience, I felt confident it was simply a projection of the mind and could be explained away by reductive science.
 However, the knowledge that I could have one of these experiences on demand, without spending years meditating or going to church, gnawed away at me.
 After some months I decided I had to see for myself.
 I knew that Ayahuasca -- a powerful DMT based brew that caused vomiting and often terrifying visions -- was one of the most serious of all the psychedelics, so I wanted to start out with something a little easier given I had virtually no experience with mind altering substances whatsoever.

 The Trip Begins